zopefoundation/zc.async/src/zc/async/README.txt

 makes it possible to get the primary queue with an adaptation call like ``zc.async.interfaces.IQueue(a_persistent_object_with_db_connection)``.

-But failing that, queues are always exected to be in a zc.async.queue.Queues mapping found off the ZODB root in a key defined by the constant zc.async.interfaces.KEY.
+But failing that, queues are always expected to be in a zc.async.queue.Queues mapping found off the ZODB root in a key defined by the constant zc.async.interfaces.KEY.